thosgood/this-weeks-finds/markdown/151-200/week196.md

 of them have lots of coauthors, one of which is Ned Wright, author of the nice website mentioned above.

-Here is Pfenniger and Puy\'s paper on hydrogen \"snowflakes\":
+Here is Pfenniger and Puy's paper on hydrogen "snowflakes":

 9\) D. Pfenniger and D. Puy, Possible flakes of molecular hydrogen in the early Universe, available as